 If you don’t meet this prerequisite condition, you will need to obtain a professional card to be able to be self-employed in Belgium.

-The success of a business creation project doesn’t depend solely on economic and financial factors.
-It’s primarily a matter of your state of mind, starting with your motivation.
+Success in a business creation project depends not only on economic and financial factors but primarily on your state of mind, starting with your motivation.
 Why do you want to start a business?
-What was the trigger?
-As an entrepreneur, you have to be ready to deal with a number of challenges.
-Are you able to handle periods of intense work and of stress, to recover in the event of hard times, can you learn from your mistakes and get back up, persevere...?
-Take the test and check that you have the right profile and motivation (and health!) to create a sustainable business.
+What triggered this desire?
+As an entrepreneur, you must be prepared to face various challenges.
+Can you handle periods of intense work and stress, bounce back from setbacks, learn from your mistakes, and persevere?
+Take the test to assess whether you possess the right profile, motivation, and health to create a sustainable business.

-- You want to go out on your own, but don't know in what sector.
+You want to venture out on your own but are unsure about the sector.

 Don’t think in terms of an idea, but in terms of a problem.
 The idea doesn’t matter.
 If it isn’t a solution to a frustrating situation or it doesn’t meet a consumer need, it won’t work.
 By thinking in terms of a problem to be solved, you can build a foundation which can receive many ideas.
 In fact, there is rarely a single solution to a given problem.
 Here are our tips to find a good idea.